shengfeng-yang/shengfeng-yang.github.io/_pages/people.md

 ======
 * Ph.D. in Mechanical Engineering, University of Florida, 2014
 * M.S. in Computer Science, The University of Texas at Austin, 2024
-* M.S. in Solid Mechanics, Huazhong University of Science & Technology, 2010
-* B.S. in Engineering Mechanics, Huazhong University of Science & Technology, 2008

 <!---
 Experience